JudgeGroovyman/JudgeGroovyman.github.io/WebDesign.md

 1. [Gantry](http://gantry.org) Themes for Wordpress or Grav or Joomla

 - -----Static Site Generator Front Ends ---------
+14. [Eleventy](https://www.11ty.dev) "Just the kind of simple / common sense tool I love.
+The data/folder hierarchy mechanism is super obvious and elegant."
+"Eleventy is absolutely wonderful.
+It’s by far the nicest static site generator I’ve used"    "Eleventy was the only one I could find that gave me the fine-grained control I needed at blazingly fast build times."  "“Seriously can't remember enjoying using a Static Site Generator this much.
+Yes Hugo is rapid, but this is all so logical.
+It feels like it was designed by someone who has been through lots of pain and success using other SSGs." #Favorite decent sized discord
 1. [Hexo](https://hexo.io/) Super fast site generator.
 Hundreds of themes.
 OMG I can use Org-Mode to publish my Website!?!
 2. [Hugo](https://gohugo.io) "The Worlds Fastest Framework for Building Websites" Static Site Generator
 3. [Jeckyll](https://jekyllrb.com) "Get up and running in seconds" "Free hosting with Github Pages"